doubleedesign/fey-factor/README.md

 A funsies project inspired by [Six Degrees of Kevin Bacon](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon) but for finding and assessing live-action, scripted American<sup>1</sup> comedies based on their proximity and strength of connections to Tina Fey<sup>2</sup>.

 ## 1. Data Builder
-This package contains a bunch of code that ultimately culminates in a collection of Node scripts run from a single console app to collect data from [The Movie Database API](https://developer.themoviedb.org/) starting from Tina Fey and collecting TV shows, movies, and people to the specified "degree of separation." **This is currently focused primarily on TV shows** - movies are limited to degree 1 (even that collects thousands) and movie data is not topped up after initial population; options only exist to top-up TV show data.
+This package contains a bunch of code that ultimately culminates in a collection of Node scripts run from a single console app to collect data from [The Movie Database API](https://developer.themoviedb.org/) starting from Tina Fey (or a person of your choice) and collecting TV shows, movies, and people to the specified "degree of separation." **This is currently focused primarily on TV shows** - movies are limited to degree 1 (even that collects thousands) and movie data is not topped up after initial population; options only exist to top-up TV show data.

 The raw data is saved locally as JSON files in the `datasources/cache` folder.
 If a file is found, that data will be used instead of making an API request to TMDB, to keep API calls to a minimum.
 (However, these cached files are excluded from version control.)

-This is fairly well tested in terms of functionality<sup>3</sup>, but the inclusion criteria are basic and so this should be considered a beta proof-of-concept.
+The inclusion criteria are basic, so this should be considered a beta proof-of-concept.
 (Including every single person and continuing the tree results in too many people and works to be practical, but the current criteria are very arbitrary.
 I somewhat work around this using the scripts that "top up" data for a specified number of shows and for degree 2 people who would be degree 1 under looser criteria, but this is not a perfect solution.)

 ### Prerequisites
 - [Node](https://nodejs.org)